unisonweb/unisonweb-org/src/data/blog/posts/2019-10-16-whats-new/index.md

 * Workflow for pull requests and code reviews
 * Workflow for publishing and using Unison libraries
 * A much better algorithm for refactoring types, which avoids manual propagation of edits
-* Bugfixes and general polish - thank you to alpha testers for uncovering and reporting issues, we will be cranking through these
+* Bugfixes and general polish - thank you to alpha testers for uncovering and reporting issues, we will be cranking through these.

-At this point the developer experience of using Unison will be pretty darn good and without major gaps.
+At this point the developer experience of using Unison will hopefully be pretty darn good and without major gaps, and anyone will be able to write and share Unison code without issue.

 ## In progress: an ecosystem-wide code viewer with click-through to definition